openmm/openmm-setup/README.md

 ## Using OpenMM Setup

-To run OpenMM Setup, clone this repository, then type
+To install OpenMM Setup, clone this repository, then type

-    python openmm-setup.py
+    python setup.py install

+You can then execute it by typing

+    openmm-setup

 The user interface is displayed through a web browser, but it is still a single user desktop application, not a web application.
 It should automatically open a web browser displaying the user interface.
 If for